hacksu/HTML-CSS/README.md

 }
 ```

+Save your HTML file and refresh your browser to see the changes!

 These properties are relatively straightforward.
 The second one stretches our row to take the whole width of the page.
 The third spaces out the elements in the row evenly; without that, they'll default to sitting at the beginning of the row, no matter how wide it is.
-Finally, I want to center the text inside the columns and change the font because I think that looks better.
+Finally, we center the text inside the columns and change the font because it looks better.

+## CSS Selectors and Styling

 Now we're experienced with CSS rules.
 This is most of what you do with CSS; you put a selector to indicate which elements you're doing stuff to, and then you say what stuff you want to do to them, like changing the text alignment.
-I should probably give everyone a second to catch up with these layout rules that we're using.

 And now that we're experienced with rules, let's try using some different selectors.
 Remember, those are the things in front of the curly braces that determine which elements we're controlling.
 In our columns, which are created by these divs, we have h2 elements for our list headers and p elements for our items.
 Let's try selecting just the p elements that are inside the columns.
 We can do this by just putting `#row-container p` as our selector: when you separate two selectors with a space, you first take all the elements that are inside the one indicated by the first selector, and then narrow it down to the elements that match the second selector.
 (Tag names work as selectors all by themselves.)

+Add this CSS rule to your stylesheet:

 ```css
 #row-container p {